Dshufeng/guacamole-connect/README.md

 # go-to-guac
-the docker guacamole example
+the docker guacamole test, you can get web VNC by WebSocket,and also other proxy in your brower.

 ## how to

 * start docker api
-* get token of you vnc or other proxy
+* get token of you vnc or other proxy(e.g. rdp telnet ssh)
 * include script jQuery and all.min.js
 * at last, you will take it on you screen :)